 Learn more about...

 There is a significant disconnect between law firms and their clients.
-Companies bring more legal work inhouse and consumers says they deal with a life issues that could have been handled legally but wasn’t.
+Companies bring more legal work inhouse and consumers report that they deal with issues that could have been handled legally but wasn’t.

 Simultaneously, the concept of customer-centrism is becoming increasingly important.
 The internet has improved the customers' access to information so they can gain knowledge about a firm and its product from a multitude of sources.